HangfireIO/Hangfire.Documentation/background-processing/configuring-queues.rst

    The Queue name argument must consist of lowercase letters, digits, underscore, and dash (since 1.7.6) characters only.

-To start to process multiple queues, you need to update your ``BackgroundJobServer`` configuration.
+To begin processing multiple queues, you need to update your ``BackgroundJobServer`` configuration.

 .. code-block:: c#

    var options = new BackgroundJobServerOptions
    {
-       Queues = new[] { "critical", "default" }
+       Queues = new[] { "alpha", "beta", "default" }
    };

    app.UseHangfireServer(options);
    // or
    using (new BackgroundJobServer(options)) { /* ... */ }

+.. admonition:: Processing order
+   :class: note

+   Queues are run in the order that depends on the concrete storage implementation.
+For example, when we are using *Hangfire.SqlServer* the order is defined by alphanumeric order and array index is ignored.
+When using *Hangfire.Pro.Redis* package, array index is important and queues with a lower index will be processed first.

-The order is important, workers will fetch jobs from the critical queue first, and then from the default queue.
+   The example above shows a generic approach, where workers will fetch jobs from the ``alpha`` queue first, ``beta`` second, and then from the ``default`` queue, regardless of an implementation.

 ASP.NET Core
 ------------

-If you are using ASP.NET Core you can use the ``services.AddHangfireServer`` method in the ``Startup.cs`` file to define the queues array:
+For ASP.NET Core, define the queues array with ``services.AddHangfireServer`` in ``Startup.cs``:

 .. code-block:: c#